Almezing/almezing.github.io/_posts/DRAFT-2018-12-11-The-Girls.md

 {% assign Blossom =  "Valora" %}

 The plan: Outline seperate stories as introductions to the characters.
-Each tells what the girls are doing/facing and how they over come or persevere
+Each tells what the girls are doing/facing and how they over come or persevere.
+Obviously this is WIP.

 ***